Wonderfall/old_dockerfiles/rainloop/README.md

 ![](https://i.goopics.net/nI.png)

 #### What is this?
-Rainloop is SIMPLE, MODERN & FAST WEB-BASED EMAIL CLIENT.
-More info at the [official website](http://www.rainloop.net/).
+Rainloop is a SIMPLE, MODERN & FAST WEB-BASED EMAIL CLIENT.
+More info on the [official website](http://www.rainloop.net/).

 #### Features
 - Based on Alpine 3.3